 Numerical Investigation of the Influence of Oil Dilution on the Ability to Initiate a Pre-Ignition Combustion 2020-01-0611

 In order to characterize the droplet evaporation a multicomponent surrogate model was chosen.
 The selection of the species is based on the distillation curves and the basic chemical composition using a detailed distillation model.
-In order to capture mixture effects, the vapour-liquid-equilibrium incorporates activity coefficients calculated by the UNIFAC method.
+In order to capture mixture effects, the vapor-liquid-equilibrium incorporates activity coefficients calculated by the UNIFAC method.
 The investigated lubricant oil is modelled as a mixture of four n-alkanes based on a GC-analysis.
-This established model shows an exceptionally good agreement with the measurement data.
+This established model shows a good agreement with the measurement data.

-The fluid surrogates are transferred to a CFD-Code to predict the evaporation behaviour of different oil-fuel mixtures under engine-like conditions.
+The fluid surrogates are transferred to a CFD-code to predict the evaporation behavior of different oil-fuel mixtures under engine-like conditions.
 Different release timings during a compression stroke are investigated.
 The compression is modelled through a time-dependent change of the ambient gas pressure and temperature.
-Furthermore a sensitivity analysis of the boundary conditions (T_gas, T_Drop, v_rel) was performed.
-It can be shown that there is a critical amount of oil dilution at which the ignition of a droplet is suppressed.
+Furthermore, a sensitivity analysis of the boundary conditions (DDrop, TDrop) was performed.
+It can be shown that a 250 μm droplet can lead to an ignitable condition up to a fuel share of 25 %.